Josh Abrahams: 2001–2008: Puretone, film, television and theatre

-In 2002, Abrahams changed his stage name and began releasing music under Puretone, to avoid confusion with similarly named US record producer, Josh Abraham.
-Puretone, released "Addicted to Bass" internationally, which peaked at No. 2 in the UK Singles Chart.
-Puretone released "Stuck in a Groove", once again featuring Daemion on vocals, which peaked at No. 26. in the UK.
+In 2002, Abrahams changed his stage name and began releasing music under Puretone, to avoid confusion with the similarly named US record producer, Josh Abraham.
+As Puretone, Abrahams released "Addicted to Bass" internationally, which peaked at No. 2 on the UK Singles Chart.
+He also released "Stuck in a Groove", once again featuring Daemion on vocals, which peaked at No. 26 in the UK.
 Both tracks were taken from Puretone's studio album, Stuck in a Groove.

-In 2003, Abrahams wrote and produced the original music score for the movie One Last Ride, produced by Academy Award-winning director Ang Lee.
+In 2003, Abrahams wrote and produced the original music score for the film One Last Ride, produced by director Ang Lee.
 He began composing music for television commercials, such as the 'Go for It Girl' campaign for Portmans clothing, a song entitled "Melt with You" for Baileys Irish Cream and the LG technology campaign.
 In 2005, TV jingles were Abrahams' main focus, along with writing more of his own original music.
 In 2007, he composed, arranged and recorded large-scale orchestral jingles for a series of three TV commercials for Ask Dot Com.
 In 2009, he arranged and recorded a version of "My Favourite Things" for a series of Dove TV commercials, and in 2010 he composed and recorded the theme song for the global Tourism Australia advertising campaign.

-Abrahams was the music director and pianist in The Soubrettes' Cabaret Tingel Tangel at the Edinburgh Fringe Festival in 2004.
+Abrahams was the music director and pianist for the Soubrettes' Cabaret Tingel Tangel at the Edinburgh Fringe Festival in 2004.
 He spent July and August 2006 running the nightclub in the first Spiegeltent (a travelling European music and theatre venue) to tour in the US, then returned to this venue as music director for the theatrobatic show Desir, premiering in the New York Spiegeltent in August 2008.

-In 2008, Abrahams teamed up with Kaz James, co-writing and producing seven songs for his debut solo album If They Knew.
+In 2008, Abrahams teamed up with Kaz James, co-writing and producing seven songs for James' debut solo album If They Knew.